We may earn revenue from the products available on this page and participate in affiliate programs.

 Size Options

 Most kitchen rugs (though not all) can be defined as runners—they’re longer than they are wide, making them ideal for those narrow distances between the sink or stove and island.
 They’re also great for smaller rental kitchens.
-Typically 2 feet wide, runners can range from as short as 4 feet to as long as 14 feet.
+Typically around 2 feet wide, runners can range from as short as 4 feet to as long as 14 feet.
 Stylistically, choose one that allows a couple of inches of your floor to peep through on either side for a better visual fit.

 Fibers and Materials

 For worry-free maintenance in high-traffic areas (i.e., the kitchen), stick to durable natural fibers such as jute and wool, or synthetic ones like nylon, polypropylene, and polyester.
-The latter hold dye well and are affordable and resistant to daily wear and tear, stains, and even mold and mildew.
+The latter hold dye well and are more resistant to daily wear and tear, stains, and even mold and mildew.
 For instances where a soft textural element in the kitchen isn’t practical (think: kids and pets), there are vinyl, foam, and rubber mat alternatives worth considering, too.
 Or just stick to the ones you can toss in the wash.

 Pile Types

 Choose low-pile or flat-weave constructions—they’re less likely to hold onto crumbs, grime, and germs.
 The pile of a rug is determined by the height of its knots (like carpet, rugs are made through a series of loops that can be hooked or tufted by hand, but more often than not by machine).
-Shag rugs, for instance, feature piles at least an inch or higher.
+Shag rugs, for instance, feature piles of at least an inch or higher.
 In comparison, rugs with low piles are often a quarter of an inch or smaller.

 Color and Pattern